MiDataInt/mdi-singularity-base/README.md

 If something in this repository needs to change while maintaining the same R version, the patch number on the tag can be incremented.
-Thus, it is important to remember that the patch version of this repostiory is **not** the same as the patch verion of R.
+Thus, it is important to remember that the patch version of this repository is **not** the same as the patch version of R.

-Together, this repository is tagged in a typical fashion as '**major**.**minor**.patch', where the bolded components correspond to the R version set in 'singularity.def'.
+Together, this repository is tagged in a typical fashion as '**major**.**minor**.patch', where the bolded components correspond to the R version set in _singularity.def_.

 ## Using mdi-singularity-base images